 We’ve repeatedly noted that improving productivity or efficiency is a team effort.
-In order to truly prioritize these changes, your company culture must encourage employees to come up with their own solutions.
-A key tenet of company culture is its rewards system, or the kind of behavior that gets rewarded.
+To truly prioritize these changes, your company culture must encourage employees to come up with their own solutions.
+A key tenet of company culture is its rewards system or the kind of behavior that gets rewarded.
 Rather than rewarding overall output, you might consider rewarding self-imposed solutions that make the employee’s job less stressful.
 This will also give your other employees a clear picture of the culture you are trying to build.
 When all of these solutions are combined, your business stands to reap tremendous benefits, like a boost in profitability.

 5. Automation and Software Tools

 This can’t be emphasized enough.
 Virtually every article about productivity or efficiency mentions automation in some capacity.
 We’ve touched on automation when discussing everything from invoicing to payroll to email marketing.
 The automation software you choose largely depends on the most time-consuming manual tasks in your daily routine.

 All businesses, though, must implement some degree of automation to their banking processes.
 One of the most common culprits of business failure is the lack of savings.
 The business ran into a cash flow crunch and had no cushion to cover operational expenses.
 For this reason, an introduction to the value of automation is automated bank transfers.
 Portions of your business’s income (and possibly your income) into separate savings accounts.
 Should you need a business loan to keep your business running, financial institutions will be pleased to see that you still have plenty of money in the bank for monthly payments.